 What is ADHD?
-Beyond the Hyperactivity Myth
+Beyond the Stereotypes

-Recognizing the Signs: ADHD Symptoms Across the Lifespan
+Recognizing the Signs: Symptoms of ADHD

 • Trouble sustaining attention in tasks or play activities.